Tellusant/docs/articles-posts/judgmental-mechanical.md

 </div>

 Definitions from control theory:
 **Plant** = A real-world process.
-The term is central to control theoty.
+The term is central to control theory.
 A plant can be human hearing, a car brake, an AI prompt; anything that modifies an input.
 **Plant model** = An approximation of the plant.
 Here a statistical analysis.
 **z<sup>−1</sup>** = the time-shift operator, here 1 year, z<sup>−1</sup>(t) = t-1
 **Gain** = The sensitivity to past error (how strongly bias is corrected).
 Here a factor K, but can be an equation.
 K is often 1.